 \section{Introduction}

 The shape memory effect is based on a thermally induced, reversible phase transformation between a high-temperature austenite phase and a low-temperature martensite phase.
-During a forward transformation, the austenite phase is cooled down to a certain temperature $M_\text{s}$, when the martensite first appears.
+During a forward transformation, the austenite phase is cooled to a certain temperature when the martensite first appears at the martensite start temperature $M_\text{s}$.
 With further cooling, the austenite phase completely transforms into the martensite at the martensite finish temperature $M_\text{f}$.
-The reverse transformation upon heating causes transformation back to the austenite, as indicated by the austenite start $A_\text{s}$ and finish $A_\text{f}$ temperatures.
-The austenite phase has higher symmetry than the martensite phase, leading to symmetry-related variants of martensite \cite{Kaushik_2003}.
-Due to compatibility with the austenite phase, the martensite phase typically appears as finely twinned laminates \cite{jian_electron_1995, jian_prediction_1997, pitteri_generic_1998} on cooling consisting of two variants of martensite with volume fractions $f$ and $(1-f)$.\\
+The reverse transformation upon heating causes transformation back to the austenite, as indicated by the austenite start $A_\text{s}$ and the austenite finish $A_\text{f}$ temperatures.
+The austenite phase has a higher symmetry than the martensite phase, leading to symmetry-related variants of martensite \cite{Kaushik_2003}.
+Due to compatibility with the austenite phase, the martensite phase typically appears as finely twinned laminates \cite{jian_electron_1995, jian_prediction_1997, pitteri_generic_1998} consisting of two variants of martensite with volume fractions $f$ and $(1-f)$.\\